Research Snapshot

 - TimesFM 90-day: about $81.72

-That is important because the previous setup left much more room for a bullish interpretation.
+That is important because the previous setup left much more room for a constructive interpretation.
 Now even the real Chronos-2 path is slightly below spot at 90 days, while TimesFM remains clearly weaker.
 In other words, the disagreement is now more about the degree of downside than the sign of the move.

 Why this matters